-Hence, it is argued that a thorough assessment of the framing conditions of aquaculture development that encompasses ecological, economic and social dimensions is crucial to a) improve the successful implementation and b) arrive at more desirable outcomes of aquaculture projects.
+Hence, it is argued that a thorough assessment of the framing conditions of aquaculture development that encompasses environmental, governance and institutional, and social and economic dimensions is crucial to a) improve sustainability and b) achieve more desirable outcomes for aquaculture and associated stakeholders (e.g. increases in well-being, resilience and adaptive capacity).
 The point of departure for the analytical process suggested by the study group is an assessment of the input and output variables of aquaculture projects (see ToR a).
 Here, this assessment is expanded to include the socio-economic framing conditions of aquaculture.
-For example, a detailed understanding of community characteristics such as level of participation, modes of communication, and demographics, allows for a better analysis of the reasons for success or failure and ultimately for socio-economic outcomes of aquaculture (e.g., Bergquist 2007; Kularatne et al., 2009; Tam, 2006).
+For example, a detailed understanding of community characteristics such as level of participation, modes of communication, and demographics, allows for a better analysis of the reasons for success or failure and ultimately for socio-economic outcomes of aquaculture (e.g., Bergquist, 2007; Kularatne et al. 2009; Tam, 2006).

-- The study group recommends developing/reviewing a methodological framework and tools for the assessment of socio-economic framing conditions.
-Potentially amenable tools include Rapid Rural Appraisal (RRA), Sustainable Livelihoods Approach (SLA) (e.g. Brugère et al., 2010) and New Institutional Economics (NIE). - Many aquaculture assessments focus primarily on the impacts of the activity without enough consideration of the framing conditions that are driving those impacts or that influence how the impacts are managed.
+Many aquaculture assessments focus primarily on the impacts of the activity without enough consideration of the framing conditions that are driving those impacts or that influence how the impacts are managed.
 Understanding the local context (social, political, environmental, economic) is critical to the effective evaluation and management of aquaculture scenarios.
-This is especially pertinent with respect to socio-economic framing conditions which are often overlooked in scientific studies.
-SGSA recommends that future research related to aquaculture should place more emphasis on these dimensions.
+This is especially pertinent with respect to socioeconomic framing conditions which are often overlooked in scientific studies.